dawit3000/stormdata/README.md

 Hello!

-The best way to download the attached CSV file is to readit from your computer (using R), with read.table; use sep=";" and header=TRUE. the URL for reading from your computer is:
+The best way to download the attached CSV file is to highlight, cut and paste it in your EXCEL, just in one colum.
+When you read it to your R,use sep=";" and  header=TRUE.
+You will get two 48 by 2 dim dataframe.
+The URL for reading/copying is:

 ```{r}